-Watergate, a milestone stage in your child’s education, marks the end a wonderful journey through KS1 and prepares your child for a smooth transition into the juniors
+Watergate marks a special milestone in your child’s education at St Martin’s Academy and acts as a year, which draws an end to a wonderful journey through Key Stage One and prepares your child for their smooth transition, into the juniors.

-Year 2 is an important stage of your child’s education because in the summer term, Watergate will take the KS1 SATs assessments.
+Year 2 is a particularly important stage of your child’s education because in the Summer Term, Watergate will take the Key Stage One SATs assessments.

-The talented team in Watergate are dedicated to preparing your child academically and emotionally for these assessments.
-Through a rich and varied curriculum we focus on the development of the whole child.
+The caring and devoted team in Watergate are dedicated to preparing your child both, academically and emotionally, for the assessments they are due to take this year through offering a rich and varied curriculum, which holds the development of the whole child, as a priority.

 Phonics, Spelling, Punctuation and Grammar

-Allowing for the real-life application of arithmetic skills and reasoning, Maths is taught topically.
+Allowing for the real-life application of arithmetic skills and reasoning, maths is taught topically in Watergate.
 Your child will become fluent in the fundamentals of mathematics, in line with the National Curriculum Y2 expectations, whilst developing conceptual understanding and reasoning in inquiry based, practical lessons.

-Literacy lessons reflect the importance of spoken and written language in your child’s development across the whole curriculum – cognitively, socially and linguistically.
+Literacy lessons reflect the importance of spoken and written language in your child’s development across the whole curriculum, enhancing their cognitive, social and linguistic development.

 Watergate explore a multitude of genres before internalising key features of these text types, through drama and practical activities.

 Guided by six transdisciplinary themes of global significance, your child will explore a range of topics aimed to develop their conceptual understandings, strengthening their knowledge and skills across and beyond subject areas to encourage a life long love of learning.